pdx-cs-rust/rust-course-notes/08-concurrent/08-2-async.md

 ## async/await

-* Can declare a function or block `async`
+* Can declare a function or block `async` to get an "async context"

+* The compiler builds a custom implementation of `Future` for this block or function that "does the right thing" in case of `.await` or returning

 * If the result type of the function or block is declared as `T` it is actually `impl Future<Output=T>`

-* The compiler builds a custom implementation of `Future` that "does the right thing" in this situation

-* If you evaluate such a function or block with `.await`, it will poll until it gets a ready value and then it will return that value
+* If you evaluate such a function or block with `.await`, it will return a future that polls until it gets a ready value and then it will return that value

+* You cannot call async functions outside of an async context

 ## Rust's async/await Ecosystem